Anyone with a desire to sing is welcome to join this non-audition community choir.

 Click here for a record of previous performances by the choir.

 Echoes of Peace is a 501(c)3 non-profit organization.
-Donations are tax deductible.

-Sara Thomsen, Artistic Director
+Sara Thomsen, Director